NBA Rumors: Terry Rozier Says He Went ‘From Passenger Seat To The Trunk’ When Kyrie Irving Rejoined Celtics

 Kyrie Irving’s injury last season became a blessing in disguise for Terry Rozier.
 With Irving on the sideline, Boston Celtics Head Coach Brad Stevens gave Rozier the opportunity to shine by making him their temporary starting point guard.
-In the 19 postseason games he played as the Celtics starter, the 25-year-old point guard proved that he’s ready for the bigger role after averaging 16.5 points, 5.7 assists, 5.3 rebounds, and 1.3 steals on 40.6 percent shooting from the field and 34.7 percent shooting from beyond the arc.
+In the 19 postseason games he played as the Celtics starter, the 25-year-old point guard proved that he’s ready for a bigger role after averaging 16.5 points, 5.7 assists, 5.3 rebounds, and 1.3 steals on 40.6 percent shooting from the field and 34.7 percent shooting from beyond the arc.

 Unfortunately, just when everyone thought that Terry Rozier’s rise to stardom has finally started, he was forced to return to his usual role when Kyrie Irving returned in the 2018-19 NBA season.
 With the limited playing time he’s receiving, it’s not a surprise that Rozier’s statistics dropped compared to last season.
 In a recent interview with Jackie MacMullan of ESPN, the former No. 16 overall pick said that Irving’s return forced him to go “from the passenger seat to the trunk.”